apache/airflow/docs/apache-airflow/security/security_model.rst

 Operations users
 ................

-The primary difference between an operator and admin if the ability to manage and grant permissions to other users - only admins are able to do this.
+The primary difference between an operator and admin is the ability to manage and grant permissions to other users - only admins are able to do this.
 Otherwise assume they have the same access as an admin.

 Connection configuration users